-A recipe may call specifically for salt, salt and whey, or a starter culture such as Caldwell or Body Ecology.
+A recipe may call specifically for salt, salt and whey, or a starter culture.
 The method chosen can vary, depending on personal taste, special dietary requirements, and even the vegetables used.
 The information presented in this article can help you decide between salt, whey, and starter cultures for fermenting vegetables.

 If salt fermentation is the preferred method, choose from the different kinds of salt appropriate for culturing.

 Water used for preparing brine or starter culture should be as free from contaminants as possible, for the best-tasting finished product.
 Consider the points in this article before choosing your water source for culturing.

 Once the vegetables have been prepared and placed in the chosen fermentation vessel, weigh the vegetables down under the brine, keeping them in an anaerobic environment during the fermentation period.

 Once the vegetables are finished culturing, it’s time to move them to cold storage.
 When new to fermenting, it may be difficult to know exactly when to consider the vegetables finished.
 Follow these tips for deciding When Vegetables are Ready for Cold Storage, to enjoy the finished vegetables for as long as possible.

 As with any culturing process, each batch of fermented vegetables can turn out differently.
 If the vegetables grow mold or yeast on top, use this guide to decide what to do about mold and how to prevent it in future batches.